hiu-sasongkojati/demo-trade-flow-r/README.md

 Thankfully, after going through the literature I found a paper by [Peterson (2021)](https://journals.sagepub.com/doi/abs/10.1177/00220027211014945) where he used a dataset to do exactly what I wanted.

-This repo is meant to document what I did throughout one evening of reading the R man pages, just to create a simple map plot for demo purposes.
+This repo is meant to document what I did throughout multiple evenings of reading the R man pages, just to create a simple map plot for demo purposes.

 ## Installing the required packages
 I needed to install some packages and call them as libraries first.